About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 立体的なテーラードのフォルム

-One of the defining features of the Chester Coat is its tailored design, reminiscent of a jacket simply extended in length.
-Like a jacket, it's constructed using canvas interlining to give it structure.
-While other coats we offer, such as the stain collar coat and the raglan coat, do have collars, only the Chester Coat boasts a lapel similar to that of a jacket.
-This rolled and voluminous lapel is a standout feature of the Chester Coat.
-Drawing inspiration from the original design conceived by the Earl of Chesterfield, the true essence of the Chester Coat lies in its voluminous chest tapering down to a cinched waist, creating a smooth silhouette.
+One of the defining features of the Chester Coat is its tailored design, which can be seen almost as a jacket extended into a coat.
+Like a jacket, it is constructed with canvas interlining to create structure and shape.
+Other coats we offer, such as the Staincollar Coat and the Raglan Coat, also have collars, but the Chester Coat is the one that features a lapel most similar to a tailored jacket.
+This rolled, full lapel is one of the beautiful characteristics of the Chester Coat.
+Inspired by the classic Chesterfield style, its essence lies in a chest with natural volume, a shaped waist, and a smooth, elegant silhouette.

 Chester Coat